-Previously, Peter was Chair of the Security and Emergency Services division of Atmaana Consulting from 2013-2018, and the Deputy Chair of a Parish Council in Northamptonshire from 2014-2018.
-Prior to this he was one of the leaders in the development and implementation of the Police Safety and Security Strategy for the 2012 London Olympic Games.
+Previously, Peter was Chair of the Security and Emergency Services division of Atmaana Consulting from 2013-2018.
+He was a member of the Prison Service Pay Review Body from 2013-2018, and Deputy Chair of a Parish Council in Northamptonshire from 2014-2018.
+He was also one of the leaders in the development and implementation of the Police Safety and Security Strategy for the 2012 London Olympic Games from 2009-2012.
 This Olympic work was a continuance of his police career of 34 years in which he worked in Durham, Hertfordshire and finally as the Chief Constable of Northamptonshire Constabulary.
-As Chief Constable he led nationally on Performance Management for Policing, was the East Midlands regional Chair, and was the strategic lead for a variety of other national initiatives.
+As Chief Constable, Peter led nationally on Performance Management for Policing, was the East Midlands regional Chair, and was the strategic lead for a variety of other national initiatives.

-Steve Robinson, who has a background in housing and regeneration, was the first chief executive of the new unitary council in Cheshire West and Chester established in September 2008.
-Before joining Cheshire West and Chester Council, he was the chief executive of Stoke on Trent City Council and was responsible for the transformation of council services in his previous role as Director of Community Services.
+Steve Robinson has 20 years’ experience of holding senior positions in both local government and housing associations.
+Steve was the first chief executive of the new unitary council in Cheshire West and Chester Council established in September 2008.
+Before joining Cheshire West and Chester Council, he was the chief executive of Stoke-on-Trent City Council.